mobinasri/flagger/README.md

 ```

 ### Note about coverage-biased regions
 It has been observed that peri/centromeric satellite regions are prone to have coverage biases (in PacBio HiFi and ONT data).
-Users can add satellite repeat arrays as separate annotations to the input json for the `bam2cov` program (with enabling `--runBiasDetection`). `bam2cov` will detect if there is coverage biases in any annotation provided in the json file and add the neccessary information to the created coverage file to help HMM-Flagger predict the labels more accurately.
+Users can add satellite repeat arrays as separate annotations to the input json for the `bam2cov` program (with enabling `--runBiasDetection`). `bam2cov` will detect if there exist coverage biases in any annotation provided in the json file and add the neccessary information to the coverage file.
+It will help HMM-Flagger to predict the labels more accurately.
 It is recommended to provide each satellite in a separate bed file for example putting HSat1A and Hsat2 in separate files.

 ## Running pipeline with WDL

 If user has a set of unalinged reads it is easier to run the pipeline (read mapping + HMM-Flagger) using the WDLs described below.
 Using WDLs it is also easier to incorporate coverage biases that may exist in the satellite regions.
+Even if de-novo annotations are not available it is possible to pass annotations in the coordinates of a reference (for example T2T-CHM13) to the workflow.
+Given the reference fasta file it can project annotation coordinates from reference to assembly and augment coverage files with the projected annotations.

 A WDL file can be run locally using Cromwell, which is an open-source Workflow Management System for bioinformatics.
 The latest releases of Cromwell are available [here](https://github.com/broadinstitute/cromwell/releases) and the documentation is available [here](https://cromwell.readthedocs.io/en/stable/CommandLine/).